The Fletcher Alumna Shaping NATO Strategy

 Fletcher has an excellent security studies program, a supportive faculty, and a strong community of both civilian and military fellows.
 The program focuses on how to better affect, influence and shape policy decisions.
 It addresses asymmetric threats and challenges, including countering terrorism, which were issues I was interested in.

 During my MALD program at Fletcher, I also began thinking about pursuing my PhD.
 This was driven by the fact that I had a research question in mind, a puzzle, and I wanted to interrogate it further.
-I developed the question when taking classes with Professor Richard Schultz on threats from non-state armed groups.
+I developed the question when taking classes with Professor Richard Shultz on threats from non-state armed groups.
 Since it was the Fletcher environment that got me thinking about these questions, it was a no brainer to stay at Fletcher for my PhD.

 Your PhD work evolved into books on armed groups.
 Could you tell us about the research process?